 4. Sunscreen is even more important after 40.

 True.
 Aging skin may be more sensitive to the sun and the decline of estrogen leads to a decline in melanocytes, which can make you more prone to sun damage.
+Sun damage happens when ultraviolet (UV) light hits unprotected skin, causing DNA changes at a cellular level.
 A broad spectrum SPF will help prevent age spots, wrinkles, and cancer.
 Use it even in winter — and don’t forget the backs of your hands.

 5. There’s no way to treat hyperpigmentation.